nesk/network.js-php-server/README.md

 ### As a standalone project

-Download the project as a ZIP file and copy it wherever you want on your web server.
-Then, specify the server URL to the Network.js client:
+[Download an archive](https://github.com/network-js/php-server/archive/master.zip) and extract it wherever you want on your web server.
+Then, in the client configuration, specify the path to the [index.php](index.php) file:

 ```js
 new Network({
     endpoint: 'path/to/the/server/directory/index.php'
 });
 ```

-#### Side note for non-Apache users

-This server implementation is configured to disable GZIP compression on Apache but not for other web servers.
-You must disable this feature for the endpoint used by Network.js or the measures will fail.

 ### As a library